ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part2.md

 ### Clicking on a marker

+The default behavior when clicking on a marker is for the camera to move to the map and an info window to appear.

 If you want to intercept the user clicking on a marker, you simply need to implement an `OnMarkerClickListener`

 	googleMap.setOnMarkerClickListener(new GoogleMap.OnMarkerClickListener() {